 Each assistant professor will be reviewed annually by a Personnel Committee (defined in section 2.b.ii) and the Knight Campus Director.
-The assistant professor will provide the Director with a report which should include the following: an updated CV, a brief narrative description of progress in research and innovation, teaching and service in the past year, and a brief summary of goals for the next year.
+The assistant professor will provide the Director with a report which should include the following: an updated CV, a brief narrative description of progress in research, teaching and service in the past year, and a brief summary of goals for the next year.
 These annual reviews evaluate the faculty member's progress towards a favorable tenure decision and offer an opportunity to address any problems in a timely fashion.
-The Knight Campus Tenure Track Faculty Professional Responsibilities Policy provides guidance on workload expectations and ratio of emphasis between the three major task areas.
 The timetable for submitting the report and discussions will be set by the Director and clearly communicated each year.

 At or near the middle of the tenure and promotion period, typically in the third year for faculty members who do not have prior credit towards tenure, the faculty member will undergo evaluation for a contract renewal.
-The contract renewal process is a thorough review that involves a presentation on research and innovation to the university faculty (by the end of winter term of the third year), Personnel Committee report, a vote of tenured members of the Leadership Committee (as defined by the internal governance policy), and a review by the Executive Director.
+The contract renewal process is a thorough review that involves a research presentation to the university faculty (by the end of winter term of the third year), Personnel Committee report, a vote of tenured members of the Leadership Committee (as defined by the internal governance policy), and a review by the Knight Campus Director.
 A fully satisfactory review indicating that the faculty member is on track towards promotion and tenure will lead to a contract extension, usually up through the tenure and promotion year.
 However, if the contract renewal process determines that the faculty member's record is not satisfactory and that promotion and tenure are unlikely, the faculty member will be given a one-year, terminal contract.
 A faculty member may also be given a renewable contract that does not extend to the promotion and tenure year if there are questions as to whether the faculty member will have a record meriting promotion at the end of the tenure and promotion period.
 In such cases, the faculty member will be required to go through another contract renewal process prior to the end of the contract period and prior to promotion and tenure review to determine if the faculty member has remedied the shortcomings in the record identified in the contract renewal process.